apos/kstars_scripts/stellarmate/Readme.md

 Do every step by hand and line by line (do not script this).
 You could damage your installation.
 Depending if your are backing up or doing a restore, the target and source has another meaning.

-Hint: the ekoslive directory is just back uped, but should not be restored.
+Hint: the ekoslive directory is just backuped, but should not be restored.

 KNOW WHAT YOU DO!